stolinski/zero-svelte/README.md

 # Zero Svelte

-Zero is the local first platform for building incedible, super fast apps.
+Zero is the local first platform for building incredible, super fast apps.

 To use Zero Svelte, you need to follow the Zero docs to get started.